nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 ![ini_b64]({{site.baseurl}}/assets/celestial/ini_b64.png){:class="img-responsive"}

 After decoding, we can see above that the data is in JSON format.
-Looking at the decoded json data and the response together, I noticed that the server is first decoding the profile parameter of cookie, then parsing the json data and displaying  the data in a specific format.
+Looking at the decoded json data and the response together, I noticed that the server is first decoding the profile parameter of cookie, then parsing the json data and displaying it in a specific format.
 So i replaced `Dummy` with `admin` and `2` with `45` in json data, encoded and fired it.
 The server responded as expected (below).

 ![admin]({{site.baseurl}}/assets/celestial/admin.png){:class="img-responsive"}